MarkCiliaVincenti/Backport.System.Threading.Lock/README.md

 </PackageReference>
 ```

-and in the factory method (if targeting frameworks prior to .NET 5.0):
+and in the factory method (if targeting the .NET Framework, including .NET Standard 2.0):

 ```xml
 <ItemGroup>